McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 ```

 We can see that the alignment has been expanded with 3 additional sequences.
-We're done with this container so we can detatch with a simple `exit` command.
+If you want to start analyzing your data, you can detach with a simple `exit` command and continue with the rest of the Docker section.
+Otherwise, we'll use container again so you can skip right to the actual tutorial section.

 #### Using Extensiphy on your own data

-6. Ok, running tests on test datasets is nice but you have data you want to analyze.
+6. Ok, running tests on test datasets is nice but you have data you want to analyze!
-You'll need to move the data you want to use to a directory we can link to a new container.
+You'll need to move the data you want to use to a directory so we can link it to a new container.
 First, let's create a new directory and move the data we want to use into the new directory:
 We'll use brackets `[]` to indicate variables you should replace with your own files or paths
 ```bash